vtphan/Code4Brownies/README.md

 Code4Brownies
 Author: Vinhthuy Phan, 2015

+## Installation of the Student's plug-in

-Try the quick installation method first.
+To install the Student's plugin, try the quick installation method first.
 If that does not quick, try the manual installation method.

-### Quick Installation
+### Quick Installation of Student's plug-in

 In Sublime Text 3, go to View -> Show Console